 From my perspective as a trained scientist/clinician and experienced psychotherapist, I invite you to seriously consider completely discarding the concept of sin.
 In my 40+ years of professional experience, I have never seen the belief in sin contribute to psychological health, a sense of well-being, harmony, wisdom, or peace.
 On the contrary, the belief in sin and its consequences of fear, guilt, and/or shame have caused and will continue to cause untold amounts of suffering in the forms of anxiety, depression, self-hatred, and suicide.

 Our ego has so convinced us that sin is real and guilt is good, that the thought of letting go of either is immensely discomforting, even terrifying.
 We think utter mayhem, destruction, and chaos would ensue.
 No one would accept boundaries and everyone would seek immediate and full gratification.
-Of course, this is what the ego wants you to believe, so it can continue to bully you to do its bidding.
-The more you allow the ego to bully you, the more likely you are to bully others.
+The opposite is true.
+Nevertheless, the ego wants you to believe guilt is good, so it can continue to bully you to do its bidding, and the more you allow the ego to bully you, the more likely you are to bully others.

 The Alternative to Sin